PayMCP/paymcp-docs/docs/concepts-and-flows.md

 # Payment Flows

-PayMCP provides flexible payment flows to handle different interaction patterns between your MCP tools and users.
+PayMCP provides flexible payment flows to handle different interaction patterns between your MCP tools and users/agents.
 Choose the flow that best fits your application's needs.

 ## Core Concepts